The world of marketing has changed, and changed, and changed again during the fifteen years that I’ve been in it.

 My point is this.
 To be a successful marketer, you can’t successfully do everything that marketing entails.
 Instead, you have to borrow the brains, skills, and strategies of others.

-It’s a matter of knowing your weaknesses, so you can hire or outsource to supplement your own best marketing strengths.
+It’s a matter of knowing your weaknesses, so you can hire or outsource social media management to supplement your own best marketing strengths.

 4. They are early adopters